LordEnki7/butterflyproviders/replit.md

 - Implemented consultation form with comprehensive validation and user agreement requirements
 - Added consultation scheduling to main landing page between Client Portal and Testimonials sections
 - Removed "24/7 Care Available" from hero section badge, replaced with "Licensed & Insured" and "Compassionate Care" (February 5, 2025)
+- Optimized header layout with navigation repositioning and improved styling (February 5, 2025)
+- Moved main navigation items (ABOUT US, SERVICES, JOIN OUR TEAM) to left side after logo for better user experience
+- Capitalized all navigation labels and enhanced with bold font weight and wider letter spacing
+- Fine-tuned header height to 74px for optimal logo visibility without cropping
+- Repositioned login/register buttons to far right while keeping navigation items left-aligned
+- All changes have been saved and documented for project continuity

 ## System Architecture